-Japanese growth is expected to slightly exceed its potential level in 2026.
-In 2025, the average annual growth rate stood at +11% and is expected to slow to +0.6% in 2026, as fiscal policy should support activity while supply constraints and inflation temper it.
+Japanese growth is expected to slightly exceed its potential level, which is still subject to significant supply constraints, in 2026.
+In 2025, growth surprised on the upside in H1 2025, before correcting in Q3 (-0.6% q/q); and the average annual rate is expected to be +1.2% before slowing to +0.7% in 2026, when the actual, and still uncertain, consequences of US trade policy will become apparent.
 Inflation has exceeded the +2% y/y target since 2022.
 As a result, solid nominal wage increases, which are expected to continue in 2026, are proving insufficient to stem the decline in real incomes and support household demand.
 The level of public debt is contributing to bond pressure, illustrated by record 10-year and 30-year rates over more than two decades, probably reinforced by expansionary fiscal policy and the spacing of key rate hikes.
 In fact, in 2024, the Bank of Japan began a cycle of 'less accommodative' policy and the policy rate currently stands at +0.75% (previously negative).
 We expect the process to extend, including one hike in Q2 2026 +25pb), until a +2.0% terminal rate is reached at the end of 2027.